OPSILab/Cape/docs/install/install-cape-server.md

 # Installing CaPe Server

-This section covers the steps needed to properly install CaPe Server.
+This section covers the steps needed to properly install CaPe Server backend.

 ---